 Our research proposes a new technique for people affected by dysarthria- type of speech impairment- to interact with virtual home assistants such as Google Home and Amazon Alexa.
-The proposed technique overcomes dysarthric users’ communication difficulties and enables them to use a theses device with non-verbal sound cues.
+The proposed technique overcomes dysarthric users’ communication difficulties and enables them to use these devices with non-verbal sound cues.
 We would like to answer how using nonverbal voice cues will improve the interaction with the virtual home assistants.

-Currently we are seeking participants with the following criteria:
+Currently we are conducting a pilot study to test the system developed.
+We are seeking participants to take part in this study with the following criteria:

 - Do not have any other medical condition that affects language production (e.g aphasia).